hyeonahkimm/hyeonahkimm.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-**Ph.D.
-Candidate in Industrial and Systems Engineering at KAIST**

-I am a member of the <a href="http://silab.kaist.ac.kr/" style="color: #7289da; text-decoration: none;">Systems Intelligence Lab</a> (advised by Prof. Jinkyoo Park) and <a href="https://comet.kaist.ac.kr/" style="color: #7289da; text-decoration: none;">Computational Optimization Methods Lab</a> (co-advised by Prof. Changhyun Kwon).
-My research focuses on machine learning for practical combinatorial optimization, *e.g., large-scale vehicle routing problems, hardware design optimization, and molecular optimization*.
+I'm a postdoctoral researcher at Mila and Université de Montréal, working with <a href="https://alexhernandezgarcia.github.io/" style="color: #7289da; text-decoration: none;">Alex Hernandez-Garcia</a>.
+My research focuses on scientific discovery with deep learning, with a particular interest in GFlowNets, active learning, and sample-efficient training.
+I'm currently exploring improved exploration strategies for GFlowNets and their applications to synthesizable molecule generation.
+I’m also deeply engaged in combinatorial optimization, motivated by the belief that many real-world problems require navigating large, structured, and discrete spaces.
 Here is my <a href="https://hyeonahkimm.github.io/assets/cv.pdf" class="link-in-list" style="color: #7289da; text-decoration: none;"> cv</a>.

 # 🔥 News